ben174/pydvorak/README.md

 -  Manually configurable timeout so we don't skew the records when they go afk
 -  Emulate Dvorak keymap so the user doesn't have to change their keymap.

+## What makes Dvorak Awesome?

+Dvorak remaps your traditional QWERTY keyboard to something that makes more sense for the English language.
+Keys which are commonly used are moved to the home row.
+Keys which are less frequently used are moved to locations which are harder to reach.

 ![Querty vs. Dvorak Heat Map](http://cdn.arstechnica.net/wp-content/uploads/2014/03/dvorak3-640x605.jpg "Heat Maps")

+## Who wrote this?

+I am Ben Friedland.
+You can learn more about me at http://www.bugben.com